We're Back in Berlin Ja!

 Love Actually

-Filled with romance & holiday spirit, I suppose this does fall in the chick flick category but I uncategoricaly love it.
-The oh so dry wit, the American stereotypes, the gritty of love mixed up with fairytale happy endings...I always cry.
+BEST ROM-COM CHRISTMAS MOVIE: Filled with romance & holiday spirit, I suppose this does fall in the chick flick category but I un-categorically love it.
+The oh so dry wit, the American stereotypes, love with fairytale happy endings...I always cry.
 And I hate to cry.
+I have a complicated relationship with this movie.

 Gremlins